Anum-2017/Spec-Kit-Plus-Guides/README.md

 ## Claude Code

-Claude Code supports Windows environments.
-Follow the current Claude Code documentation for the recommended Windows setup.
+Claude Code can be used on Windows environments.

 ---

 ## OpenCode

-OpenCode's official documentation recommends **WSL on Windows** for the best experience.
+For Windows users, **WSL is recommended** for the best experience.

 OpenCode can also be installed through npm: